Mossos d'Esquadra

-The Mossos d'Esquadra ([ˈmosuz ðəsˈkwaðɾə]; "Police Squad"), also known as the Policia de la Generalitat de Catalunya and informally as Mossos, is the autonomous police force responsible for law enforcement in Spanish autonomous community of Catalonia.

-They trace their origins back to squads formed in 1719.
+The Mossos d'Esquadra ([ˈmosuz ðəsˈkwaðɾə]; "Police Squad"), also known as the Policia de la Generalitat de Catalunya and informally as Mossos, is the police force of the autonomous community of Catalonia.
+Their origins can be traced back to squads formed in 1719, however, after various abolitions and refoundations, the body was definitively reestablished in 1950, becoming the official police of Catalonia in 1983 and being progressively deployed throughout the Catalan territory between 1994 and 2008.

 History

-On 21 July 1950 the Deputation of Barcelona was authorised to create a small security force using the historical title Mossos d'Esquadra.
-These new Mossos were a militarized corps having little similarity to the earlier incarnations, with limited powers and small numbers, which was in charge of protecting the government buildings of the Province of Barcelona.

-With the return of democracy to Spain, the Mossos d'Esquadra grew in number and powers.
-Since 25 October 1980 the force has been under the authority of the Generalitat de Catalunya (the Government of Catalonia).

 Previous Catalan forces

 The Escuadras de Paisanos, later known as the Esquadres de Catalunya, (and informally known as the Mossos d'Esquadra), were men-at-arms who had fought as irregulars in the War of the Spanish Succession, and were brought together by the mayor of the town of Valls near Tarragona between 1719 and 1721.
 The corps was constituted as a militia to provide security to trade routes and fairs.
 It was created as a complement to the regular troops of the Bourbon army, which opposed the Miquelets, who survived as rebel supporters of Archduke Charles.

-It was manned by local people, who had to speak Catalan and be familiar with the paths, caves and hiding places in the area.
-It was eventually placed under military jurisdiction but was less centralised than the Spanish police force (then known as the 'Intendencia General de Policía') formed in 1817, or the yet-to-be-established 'Guardia Civil', both of which were systematically deployed away from their home regions, and thus strangers to the places where they served.
-Throughout the centuries it has passed back and forth from Catalan authority to Spanish military command several times.
-They were dissolved in 1868 by General Prim after the fall of Queen Isabella II of Spain, since the Mossos had always been royalists.
+The Mossos was manned by local people, who had to speak Catalan and be familiar with local paths, caves, and hiding places.
+It was eventually placed under military jurisdiction, but was less centralised than the Spanish police force (then known as the Intendencia General de Policía) formed in 1817, or the yet-to-be-established Guardia Civil.
+Throughout the centuries, control of the Mossos passed back and forth several times from Catalan authority to Spanish military command.

+The Mossos were dissolved in 1868 by General Prim after the fall of Queen Isabella II of Spain, since the Mossos had always been royalists.
 They were reinstated in 1876 under the reign of Isabella's son king Alfonso XII of Spain, but only in the province of Barcelona.
 Under his son Alfonso XIII of Spain, the Mossos were not well regarded in Catalonia, especially by the Commonwealth of Catalonia, who paid them but had no control over them.

-They flourished, though, under Primo de Rivera's dictatorship.
-When the Second Spanish Republic was proclaimed, however, the Mossos sided with the Generalitat de Catalunya.
-After the Spanish Civil War, the last Mossos left Catalonia with the President of the Generalitat, and the corps was dissolved by the Francoist authorities.
+The Mossos flourished under Primo de Rivera's dictatorship; despite this, when the Second Spanish Republic was proclaimed, the Mossos sided with the Generalitat de Catalunya (the government of Catalonia).
+After the Spanish Civil War, the last Mossos left Catalonia with the President of the Generalitat, and the corps was dissolved by the Francoist authorities until its recreation in 1950.

+Current body

+On 21 July 1950 the Francoist-controlled Provincial Deputation of Barcelona was authorised to create a small security force using the historical title Mossos d'Esquadra.
+These new Mossos were a militarized corps having little similarity to the earlier incarnations, with limited powers and small numbers, which was in charge of protecting the government buildings of the Province of Barcelona.
+With the return of democracy to Spain, the Mossos d'Esquadra grew in number and powers.
+Since 25 October 1980 the force has been under the authority of the Generalitat de Catalunya.